 Although the ECS rule field names are largely self-explanatory, you can find predefined mappings of the Sigma rule field names to ECS rule field names, for all supported log types, in the GitHub Security Analytics repository.
 Navigate to the OSMappings folder, choose the folder named for the log type, and open the

 fieldmappings.yml file.
 For example, to see the Sigma rule fields that correspond to ECS rule fields for the Windows log type, open the fieldmappings.yml file in the windows folder.

 Automatically mapped fields

-Once you select a data source and log type, the system attempts to automatically map fields between the log and rule fields.
-Expand Automatically mapped fields to show the list of these mappings.
+Once you navigate to the Configure field mapping page, the system attempts to automatically map fields between the two sources.
+The Automatically mapped fields table contains mappings that the system created automatically after defining the detector.
 When the field names are similar to one another, the system can successfully match the two, as shown in the following image.

 Although these automatic matches are normally dependable, it’s still a good idea to review the mappings in the Automatically mapped fields table and verify that they are correct and matched as expected.
 If you find a mapping that doesn’t appear to be accurate, you can use the dropdown list to search for and select the correct field name.
 For more on matching field names, see the Pending field mappings section that follows.

 The field names that are not automatically mapped appear in the Pending field mappings table.
 In this table you can manually map rule fields to log source fields, as shown in the following image.

 - The Detector field name column lists field names based on all of the prepackaged rules associated with the selected log type.